revezone/revezone/README.md

 Revezone is currently in a public beta.
 Please report a [issue](https://github.com/revezone/revezone/issues/new), if you have any suggestions or questions.

 ---
-A lightweight graphic-centric productivity tool to build your Second Brain.
+A lightweight local-first graphic-centric productivity tool to build your second brain.

 ![](https://img.alicdn.com/imgextra/i1/O1CN01Fg2uUT1xflodGBz7J_!!6000000006471-2-tps-2952-1706.png)